SebastienAwali/SAction/README.md

 ```

 ## Use cases
 I first created SAction to simplify redundant task I've had in most of my previous projects, such as fading screens, controlling Vector3 interpolation, fading volume and so on.
-Now I'm using SAction in every new project I create and I still continue finding new uses of this great tool, such as:
+Now I'm using SAction in every new project I create and I still continue finding new uses to it everyday, such as:
 + Fading screens
 + Fading audio volume
 + Vector3 interpolation